 - How to Write a Book Description That Will Captivate Readers (And Sell Books!)

 Once you’ve finished writing a book, how do you get it published.
 Here are some resources to help.

 - Amazon KDP.
 Self-publish your book on Kindle to the world’s biggest book marketplace.

 - Book Cover Design.
 Find a book cover designer among our favorite designers.

 Commit to the Book Writing Process, Not Your Feelings

 Are you ready to commit to finishing your book?

 You probably have had inspiring moments of writing, when everything feels like it’s flowing.
 But I don’t want you to commit to a feeling.
 Feelings are fickle.
-They change hour-by-hour.
+They change by the hour.

-Are you going to commit to the process?
-Let me know in the comments if you’re committed to finishing your book!
+Are you going to commit to writing a book?
+Let me know in the comments!

 The first part of Step Three is to create a 1-sentence premise of your book.